 The RTCI is a sample of reported crime data from hundreds of law enforcement agencies nationwide which mimics national crime trends with as little lag and the most accuracy possible.
 Crime statistics are inexact, but sampling agencies in this way is a proven method for accurately measuring trends while waiting for national crime estimates published each year.
 Standardizing the offenses collected and time periods measured from hundreds of agencies makes it possible to evaluate trends up or down as they develop.

-The RTCI is updated in the middle of a month to reflect crimes that occurred in the month before the most recent month (an update published in mid-July, for example, covers crimes committed through May).
-Users can view the nationwide sample or drill down on individual agencies, but only agencies that have reportable data through the most recent update month are included in calculating the national sample.
+Update Frequency: The RTCI is updated in the middle of a month to reflect crimes that occurred in the month before the most recent month — in other words, a 45-day lag (an update published in mid-July, for example, covers crimes committed through May).
+Users can view nationwide or state aggregate samples or drill down on individual agencies, but only agencies that have reported data through the most recent update month are included in calculating these aggregate samples (eg., Nationwide, Full Sample).

 The RTCI is an evolving project which will grow in terms of cities, topics, and methodologies employed, so check back often to see new features and datasets.